 Dynamics 365 US Government leverages the Microsoft 365 customer administrator UI for customer administration and billing.
 Dynamic 365 US Government maintains the actual resources, information flow, and data management, while relying on Microsoft 365 to provide the visual styles that are presented to the customer administrator through their management console.
 For purposes of FedRAMP ATO inheritance, Dynamics 365 US Government leverages Azure (including Azure Government) ATOs for infrastructure and platform services, respectively.

 Dynamics 365 US Government and third-party services

-Dynamics 365 for Customer Engagement provides the ability to integrate third-party applications into the service.
-These third-party applications and services might involve storing, transmitting, and processing your organization’s customer data on third-party systems that are outside of the Dynamics 365 for Customer Engagement infrastructure and therefore are not covered by the Dynamics 365 for Customer Engagement compliance and data protection commitments.
+Customer engagement apps provide the ability to integrate third-party applications into the service.
+These third-party applications and services might involve storing, transmitting, and processing your organization’s customer data on third-party systems that are outside of the customer engagement apps Engagement infrastructure and therefore are not covered by the customer engagement apps compliance and data protection commitments.
 We recommend that you review the privacy and compliance statements provided by the third parties when assessing the appropriate use of these services for your organization.

 Dynamics 365 US Government and Azure Services